Fujifilm X-A10 vs X-A2

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-A10 and the Fujifilm X-A2.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-A10 – represents 100 percent across all the size and weight measures).

 In this particular case, the Fujifilm X-A10 and the Fujifilm X-A2 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the X-A2 is markedly heavier (6 percent) than the X-A10.
 In this context, it is worth noting that neither the X-A10 nor the X-A2 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Fujinon X Lens Catalog.
+You can compare the optics available in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.